giakou4/Computer-Architecture/Lab2/README.md

 * l1d_assoc = 8 ---> CPI = 1.10
 As a result l1d_assoc = 2 gave the best result.
 Note we didnt change l1 instruction cache size and associativity because the misses from instruction l1 were very low.
-Increasing cache line to 512KB increased CPI aswell.
+Increasing cache line does not affect CPI(=ct).
 L2 cache associativity didnt seem to affect CPI, so we kept it to 8 Lastly we gave the maximum possible l2 cache size of 4MB due to high l2 misses.
+(We also observe with l1d_assoc = 16 and cache line=512 we achieve the same CPI, but it would be more expensive (see questions part 3))

 #### [2.1.3] Improve spechmmer benchmark's CPI